 In addition to being smart, Niki is likable.
 In fact, we begin at this point to compare her to Jake’s daughter, who is a big nothing.
 Kristen is so docile and passive that it would be easy to indoctrinate her into a religion, and then just as easy for someone to come along and talk her into running away.
 We feel sorry for Kristen, who cannot help being what she is (there is no free will, after all), but we would much rather spend time with Niki.

 She becomes curious about Jake’s beliefs, and he tells her they can be summed up by the acronym “TULIP,” which covers some of the things discussed above.
 “T” stands for “total depravity,” which is the doctrine of original sin, that man is incapable of good.
 “U” stands for “unconditional election, which is the belief that God has chosen a certain number of elect from the beginning of time.
 “L” stands for “limited atonement,” which means only the elect will go to Heaven.
-“I” stands for “irresistible grace,” meaning grace cannot be resisted.
+“I” stands for “irresistible grace,” meaning that one who has God’s grace cannot choose to reject the Holy Ghost.
 And “P” stands for the “perseverance of the saints,” by which is meant that you cannot fall from grace once you have it.

 Just as we compared Niki with Kristen, Niki begins to think of herself as Jake’s daughter, telling Mast that Jake will take care of her, get her out of the sex trade.
 Mast ridicules the idea.
 When Jake returns, he demands that Niki tell him where he can find Tod.
 She is afraid to talk, saying she is afraid Jake will desert her.
 He slaps her and threatens to beat her with his fists until she tells him.
 Then he kisses her on the forehead and promises he won’t forget her.

 Jake catches up with Tod at his bondage business and beats him until he tells Jake where Ratan is.
 When Jake finds Ratan in a strip joint, Kristen is with him.
 Ratan slashes Jake with his knife and runs out.
-Mast had followed Jake, and shoots Ratan, killing him.
+Mast had followed Jake, and he shoots Ratan, killing him.
 Kristen is hostile to Jake at first.
 Her rejection of their way of life in Grand Rapids is like the rejection of the Holy Spirit, which is the unpardonable sin.
 But the elect can never fall from grace, and Jake makes excuses for her, saying they forced her.
-Kristen asserts that she left of her own free will.
-But after Jake admits his failures, they reconcile.
+Kristen asserts that she left because she wanted to, but there is no such thing as free will in their religion.
+Jake admits his failures, however, and they reconcile.
 After helping his daughter into the police car (they need her as a witness), he turns and sees Niki.
-As he fumbles with his words, she realizes that Mast was right, that Jake has no more need for her.
-When Jake turns to Mast, asking him if there is something that can be done for Niki, if money would help, Mast tells him to go home, that he does not belong there.
+As he fumbles with his words, she realizes that Mast was right, that Jake has no more need of her.
+Jake turns to Mast, asking him if there is something that can be done for her, if money would help.
+But in so doing, Jake refers to her as “the girl” rather than as “Niki,” so we know he wants to distance himself from her.
+Mast tells him to go home, that he does not belong there.

 In his Guide for the Film Fanatic, Danny Peary makes the following observation in reviewing this movie: